 4.1 Firm Quantity.
-From time to time LESSEE may inject quantities of GAS from or for the account of LESSEE at the Receipt Points up to the total Maximum Daily FirmGathering Quantity of Fifty Thousand (50,000) MMBtu per Day for delivery by or for the account of LESSEE to the Delivery Point.
-Such capacity use shall be on a firm basis, and in the event of an interruption of service or a capacity constraint on PIPELINE, LESSOR shall, first, ratably diminish or, if necessary, ratably interrupt, the amount of any interruptible gas, whether of LESSEE or any lessee, and, second, if further reductions are required, ratably allocate available capacity among lessees of Firm capacity.
+From time to time LESSEE throughout the Term of this Agreement may deliver quantities of GAS from or for the account of LESSEE into the Rawhide Pipeline at the Receipt Points up to the total Maximum Daily Firm Quantity of Fifty Thousand (50,000) MMBtu per Day for delivery by or for the account of LESSEE to the Delivery Points.
+Such capacity use shall be on a firm basis and shall only be interrupted for Force Majeure events.
+LESSEE'S deliveries to the Delivery Points shall be up to those quantities as specified on Exhibit "B".

 4.2 Interruptible Quantity.
-From time to time LESSEE may request to be allowed to inject quantities of Gas in excess of the Firm Quantityup to the interruptible capacity of PIPELINE from or for the account of LESSEE at the Receipt Points for delivery at the Destination Pointto or for the account of LESSEE .
-Such capacity use shall be on an interruptible basis, to the extent Interruptible Capacity is available, and allocated on an equitable basis among all lessees.
+From time to time during the Term of this Agreement, LESSEE may request to deliver quantities of Gas in excess of the Maximum Daily Firm Quantity to or for the account of LESSEE at the Receipt Points for delivery at the Delivery Points to or for the account of LESSEE.
+Such capacity use shall be on an interruptible basis, to the extent capacity is available, and allocated on an pro rata basis among all lessees.

+4.3.
+Quantity on Enron Facilities.
+From time to time during the Primary Term of this Agreement, LESSEE agrees to allow LESSOR to deliver into the Enron Facilities, GAS tendered by LESSOR's affiliate, True Oil Company, at Deadhorse Station, and remove at the Fort Union Header thermally equivalent quantities of Gas measured in MMBtus each Day up to the following quantities for each year during the Primary Term (the "Maximum Daily True Quantity"):

+Year 1 and 2 - 5,000 MMBtu per day

+Year 3 through 10 - 15,000 MMBtu per day

+[Such capacity use shall be on a firm/interruptible bases?]

 ARTICLE 5.
+TERM

+This Agreement shall become effective as of the date of first deliveries hereunder and shall continue in full force and effect for a period of ten (10) Years (the "Primary Term") and from Year to Year thereafter (collectively the "Term"), unless terminated at the end of any such one year period by either Party providing written notice to the other Party at least 30 Days prior to the effective date of such termination.
+In no event shall the termination of this Agreement relieve the Parties' obligation to resolve any Gas imbalance existing at the time of such termination or to pay any fees, charges or costs that have become due and payable hereunder.

+ARTICLE 6.
 NOMINATION AND BALANCING

-5.1 General Nomination and Scheduling Procedures.
-For the first Three (3) years beginning the day Gas flows through PIPELINE, Enron Facilities and into Fort Union Pipeline, LESSEE shall have oversight over the nominations, balancing and scheduling on PIPELINE.
-Not less than five (5) Business Days prior to the beginning of a calendar month, each user of capacity on PIPELINE shall furnish to LESSEE in writing by facsimile or electronic means, such user’s estimated volumes of GAS stated in MMBtu per day, to be injected into PIPELINE at each Receipt Point for delivery at the named Delivery Point (hereinafter “Nominations”).
+6.1 General Nomination and Scheduling Procedures.
+For the first Three (3) years beginning the day Gas flows through the Rawhide Pipeline, Enron Facilities and into Fort Union Pipeline, LESSEE shall have oversight over the nominations, balancing and scheduling on the Rawhide Pipeline.
+Not less than five (5) Business Days prior to the beginning of a calendar month, each user of capacity on the Rawhide Pipeline shall furnish to LESSEE in writing by facsimile or electronic means, such user’s estimated volumes of GAS stated in MMBtu per day, to be delivered into the Rawhide Pipeline at each Receipt Point for delivery at the named Delivery Point (hereinafter “Nominations”).
 The quantities of GAS as confirmed by LESSEE shall be the "Scheduled Volume" for the purposes of this Agreement.
+[Need to discuss whether Enron will still do this!
+Need right to intraday nom.
+Will apply to both Rawhide Pipeline and Enron Facilities.]